Sen i dah: Singles

 The album's lead single, "Delija", was released on 28 April 2024.
 Its lyrics were co-written by Senidah's frequent collaborators Bojana Vunturišević and Coby, while the music was co-composed by Senidah herself and Coby.
 The music video, released the same day, was compared to Orange Is the New Black and Joker: Folie à Deux.
 "Delija" peaked at number one on Billboards Croatia Songs chart, and number 71 in Austria.

 "Alo alo", the second single, was released on 21 June 2024.
 Its music video, directed by Senidah, was shot in Thailand.
 "Alo alo" peaked at number 24 on Croatia Songs.
 The third single, "Idi gade", was released on 19 August 2024.
 It peaked at number 16 on Croatia Songs.
 The fourth single, "Omen", was released on 30 August 2024.
 Its CGI-heavy music video was directed by Senidah herself.
 "Omen" peaked at number nine on Croatia Songs.
 On 1 October 2024, Senidah released the fifth single "Phuket".
 The music video version of the track contained only non-lyrical vocals, while the version with lyrics was released to streaming services.

 On 18 March 2025, she released the music video for "Moj si high."
 The video, which was created by Damir Ličina, features heavy use of generative artificial intelligence (AI).
 "Moj si high" debuted and peaked at number ten on Billboards Croatia Songs chart.

 Tour

 On 30 August 2024, the same day she released "Omen", Senidah held a concert at the Tašmajdan Stadium in Belgrade.
 The concert attracted a crowd of over 10,000.
 On 17 February 2025, she shared her Tašmajdan concert on YouTube in its entirety, and released it in live album format on streaming services under the title Live from Belgrade.

 On 18 March 2025, the Sen i Dah Tour was announced.
-The tour is set to visit Osijek's Gradski Vrt Hall on 10 May, Sarajevo's Skenderija on 1 August, Novi Sad's SPENS on 4 October, and Ljubljana's Arena Stožice on 13 December.
+The tour stops included Osijek's Gradski vrt Hall on 10 May, Sarajevo's Skenderija on 1 August, Split's Arena Gripe on 15 November, Ljubljana's Arena Stožice on 13 December, and Novi Sad's SPENS on 28 February 2026.